SBoudrias/mem-fs-editor/README.md

 ### `#copyTpl(from, to, context[, templateOptions [, copyOptions]])`

-Copy the `from` file and parse its content as an [ejs](http://ejs.co/) template where `context` is the template context (the variable names available inside the template).
+Copy the `from` file and, if it is not a binary file, parse its content as an [ejs](http://ejs.co/) template where `context` is the template context (the variable names available inside the template).

 You can optionally pass a `templateOptions` object. `mem-fs-editor` automatically setup the filename option so you can easily use partials.